Learning Outcomes

 Prescribed Clauses and Registration

-Leases granted out of registered land for more than seven years must include prescribed clauses at the front of the lease, as required by Land Registry.
-The lease must be registered with its own title number.
+Leases granted out of registered land for more than seven years must include prescribed clauses at the front of the lease, as required by HM Land Registry, and must be registered with their own title number.
+Assignment of a registered lease is always registrable; assignment of an unregistered lease triggers first registration if more than seven years remain.

 Key Term: prescribed clauses